hsen1221/Detecting-malicious-and-benign-traffic-using-models-trained-on-IoT-23-dataset/README.md

 CTU-IoT-Malware-Capture-1-1, CTU-IoT-Malware-Capture-3-1, CTU-IoT-Malware-Capture-4-1, CTU-IoT-Malware-Capture-5-1, CTU-IoT-Malware-Capture-7-1, CTU-IoT-Malware-Capture-8-1, CTU-IoT-Malware-Capture-9-1, CTU-IoT-Malware-Capture-20-1, CTU-IoT-Malware-Capture-21-1, CTU-IoT-Malware-Capture-34-1, CTU-IoT-Malware-Capture-35-1, CTU-part of IoT-Malware-Capture-36-1, CTU-IoT-Malware-Capture-42-1, CTU-IoT-Malware-Capture-44-1, CTU-IoT-Malware-Capture-49-1, CTU-IoT-Malware-Capture-60-1
 and in the Extracting datasets folder we read the conn.log.labeled files and exrtact datasets from them to .csv format which is good for training.

+## 2 Cleaning Datasets
+After we extract the dataset, now we need to clean it and drop unnecessary features and handle the missing values and encodeing the labels and the features so the most important thing is that we transformed the problem to binary classification: '0' for Benign, and '1' for Malicious we dropped the rows that have nan values in their Labels (ie. we don't know the label of this row so dropping it is necessary) we drop the unnecessary features and misleading features:{
+'Unnamed: 0': which counts the roes in the dataset, 'ts':TimeStamp,
+'uid': Unique identifier for the connection, 'local_orig': local_originator and we drop it because it is an empty column, 'local_resp': local_response and we drop it because it is an empty column, 'id.orig_h': the ip address of the originator host and it is defferentiable, 'id.resp_h':the ip address of the responder host and it is defferentiable, 'id.orig_p': the port number of the originator, 'history': it's unnecessary since connection_state feature is there}